 Southend-on-Sea has long been a favourite seaside resort, thanks to its close proximity to London.
-Southend is most famous for its pleasure pier and beaches, and the town has a range of attractions on offer, including the annual illuminations, carnival and airshow, boat trips, Adventure Island, the Golden Mile of arcades, the Kursaal bowling alley, a strong lineup of shops on the High Street, plus an assortment of restaurants, bars, cafes and night clubs.
+Southend is most famous for its pleasure pier and beaches, and the city has a range of attractions on offer, including the annual illuminations, carnival and airshow, boat trips, Adventure Island, the Golden Mile of arcades, the Kursaal bowling alley, a strong lineup of shops on the High Street, plus an assortment of restaurants, bars, cafes and night clubs.

 This page contains information on some of the more well-known landmarks of Southend, and information on their past.
-As well as being of interest to locals, this information is intended to help visitors to the town.
+As well as being of interest to locals, this information is intended to help visitors to the city.

 Got a question on Southend?
 See our Questions page, or ask in our Southend